CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 ### Create Storage Account

+Question: Do I need to create a new storage account for each CycleCloud Virtual Machine Host?

 In the search bar, enter Storage Account, the select + Create Storage Account

 Select the resource group associated with the CycleCloudHost that you created CycleCloudHost_group